utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 ## Questions

 If you have any questions or run into any issues setting up Postman for your team, check out the [Postman support center](https://www.postman.com/support) or explore the [Postman Community](https://community.postman.com/).
-You can also contact [Postman support](https://www.postman.com/support/) with any questions.